• Home

 Swimming with sea lions near Puerto Villamil, Isabela, Galapagos

-From there we followed another boardwalk trail through a mangrove forest and came out on a dock where there were several more sea lions swimming around and playing.
-You could hop right off the dock and swim with them…amazing!
+From there we follow another boardwalk trail through a mangrove forest and come out on a dock.
+In the water below there are several more sea lions swimming around and playing.
+You can just hop right off the dock and swim with them…amazing!

-Yes, there’s lots of wildlife hanging out right here in town on Isabela.
+Yes folks, there’s plenty of wildlife hanging out right here in town on Isabela.

-The late afternoon brought more rain, so after a late lunch we headed back to the room and spent some time on the deck overlooking our own beautiful beach.
-It was an early night since we’d be getting up at 5am for our boat back to Santa Cruz.
+The late afternoon brings more rain, so after a late lunch, we head back to the room.
+We spend the rest of the afternoon on the deck overlooking our own beautiful beach.
+It’s an early night since we’ll be getting up at 5:00am for our boat back to Santa Cruz.

 Last Stop, San Cristobal!

-After a full day in transit between Isabela and Cristobal (including a 6-hour layover in Puerto Ayora) we were thrilled to finally arrive on the island of San Cristobal.
+After a full day in transit between Isabela and Cristobal (including a 6-hour layover in Puerto Ayora) we are thrilled to finally arrive on the island of San Cristobal.

-And if we thought we’d seen a lot of wildlife on the first two islands, we hit the sea lion jackpot on San Cristobal.
+And if we thought we saw a lot of wildlife on the first two islands, we hit the sea lion jackpot on San Cristobal.

-Exhausted by our two boat transfers, we were excited that we’d picked a hotel right in front of the main dock so it was just a short walk.
+Exhausted by our two boat transfers, we’re happy we chose a hotel right in front of the main dock so it’s just a short walk.

-We’d chosen a hotel called Casa Blanca and like the other two Galapagos hotels we’d picked, it was terrific.
-In fact, it was my favorite of the three just for the view of the harbor alone.
-Our room was lovely and had a great terrace (and again, only $70/night).
+We booked a hotel called Casa Blanca and like the other two Galapagos hotels, it turns out to be terrific.
+In fact, it’s my favorite of the three, just for the view of the harbor alone.
+Our room is lovely and has a great terrace (and again, only $70/night).

 Kicker Rock San Cristobal Galapagos